-I took another exciting trip over this past weekend to Chicago.
-I have always had a fascination with the paranormal and I love attending paranormal events, so when I saw an event on Facebook advertising a ghost tour – I had to go!
+Time for a road trip!
+FOOD.
+GHOSTS.
+CHICAGO.
+What could be better?
+I have always had a fascination with the paranormal, and I love attending paranormal events, so when I saw an event on Facebook advertising a ghost tour – I had to go!
 Plus, I only live about 5 hours from Chicago.
 The tour was on a bus and included lunch.
 It was scheduled from 10 AM – 4 PM.

-My family and I stayed in a suburb of Chicago and drove to a train station near the hotel * the station was only about 10 minutes away* in order to take the “L” transit system into the city. *Our tour departed from the Congress Hotel at 9:45 AM we got on the 8:15 AM train.* It was pretty easy to walk from our train stop to the Congress hotel.
-Once we had checked in with the tour guides, we realized we had the same tour guides that we had around 12 years ago! *When I was little, I was interested in ghosts, so my mother took me on a ghost tour in Chicago for a summer vacation.
+My family and I stayed in a suburb of Chicago.
+We drove to a train station near the hotel (the station was only about 10 minutes away) to take the “L” transit system into the city.
+Our tour departed from the Congress Hotel at 9:45 AM.
+We got on the 8:15 AM train.
+It was an easy to walk from our train stop to the Congress hotel.
+Once we had checked in, we realized we had the same tour guides that we had around 12 years ago!
+When I was little, I was interested in ghosts, so my mother took me on a ghost tour in Chicago for a summer vacation.

 The first stop of the tour was to view a plaque representing the Battle of Fort Dearborn.
 It’s said that the area is haunted by the ghosts of the killed frontiersman.
 I found it interesting that this was the only place to have a plaque or landmark that told the history of what had happened.

-The second spot on the tour was the school where Bobby Franks, the 14 year-old victim of Leopold and Loeb, had attended.
+The second spot on the tour was the school where Bobby Franks, the 14-year-old victim of Leopold and Loeb, had attended.
 Down the street from the school is where they stopped the car and murdered Bobby with a hammer and chisel.
-There were other places I would’ve liked to have see beyond the school house from this tragic event, but it was interesting nonetheless.
+There were other places I would’ve liked to have seen beyond the schoolhouse from this tragic event, but it was interesting nonetheless.

-After Holmes was lunch time!
+After Holmes, it was lunchtime!
 The food was delicious!
 The chicken and potatoes were so good!
 Also, the Iowan in me was obsessed with their homemade ranch!
-Lunch was at the Great Escape Restaurant and the owner told us some stories of what he experienced.
-This restaurant was chosen due to it’s ties to Al Capone and their own hauntings.
-The staff there has seen apparitions and has heard odd noises.
-Many staff will not even go into the basement unless they go in pairs of two. *While building the addition on to the restaurant, they even found two pairs of buried hands…
+Lunch was at the Great Escape Restaurant, and the owner told us some stories of what he experienced.
+This restaurant was chosen due to its ties to Al Capone and their own hauntings.
+The staff there have seen apparitions and heard odd noises.
+Many employees will not go into the basement unless they go in pairs of two.
+While building an addition on to the restaurant, they even found two pairs of buried hands…